paresh-1991/Database-exploration/README.md

 # Data Cleaning

-Using queries to clean the data in SQL
+  Using queries to clean the Nashville housing data in SQL

-# creating ER diagram and 3NF relational table from olympics dataset
+# Creating ER diagram and 3NF relational table from olympics dataset